I’ve received a notice of intended prosecution through the post, what should I do?

 Coming straight to a barrister means you are only paying for one lawyer.
 You will have direct access to a barrister who will look after your case from beginning to end.
 Barristers are specialist court advocates but are also trained and experienced in the preparation of cases, meaning you are getting the best of both worlds.

 The initial consultation is for the barrister to obtain enough information from you to give you advice about your situation.
-This usually takes no longer than 30 minutes.

 I have been summonsed to court for a road traffic offence but I can’t afford to get any more points on my licence.
 Can I avoid having points imposed?